Dreded/multi_monitor_bg_creator/README.md

-This is meant for when you have 2,3 or more monitors with different(or same) resolutions but would like to place a multi-monitor image on them and have it displayed correctly. it defaults to a 3 monitor setup where the 2 side monitors are 1920x1080 and the center is 2560x1440. the images can easily be found by searching google for `5760x1080 background [insert search terms here]`
+This is meant for when you have 2,3 or more monitors with different(or same) resolutions but would like to place a multi-monitor image on them and have it displayed correctly.
+It defaults to a 3 monitor setup where the 2 side monitors are 1920x1080 and the center is 2560x1440.
+The images can easily be found by searching google for `5760x1080 background [insert search terms here]`

 However any image size will work... see example at bottom for how it handles this.

 Currently only for monitors arranged horizontally.(if you have a suggestion for vertical let me know)

-## Install
+## Setup
 * `poetry install`
+If you are not familiar with poetry it will create a venv and install to that as to not mess up your system python packages you may need to `pip install poetry` first.

 ## Run
 * python main.py [image_file]